Malachifullerton/landing-page/README.md

 # removed a container around the contents of .body-two and i also removed  the width

-so that the .quote will shrink even without the flex-wrap property.
+so that the .quote will wrap even without the flex-wrap property.